-6 This equation is a correction of the one in previous studies such as NUREG/CR-6890 and INL/EXT-18-45359.
+&lt;sup>6 This equation is a correction of the one in previous studies such as NUREG/CR-6890 and INL/EXT-18-45359.

-7 This term is a correction of the one in previous studies such as NUREG/CR-6890 and INL/EXT-18-45359, in which "error function" was used.
+&lt;sup>7 This term is a correction of the one in previous studies such as NUREG/CR-6890 and INL/EXT-18-45359, in which "error function" was used.

-The distributions in Table 6 are plotted as probability-of-exceedance versus duration curve (1-F(t)) in Figure 10.
-The probability of LOOP duration exceeding T hours can be obtained either by calculating the distribution function of 1-F(t) or by drawing a vertical line at t = T hours in the plot and reading the intersect point values for non-recovery probabilities (within T hours) for different LOOP categories.
-Figure 10 shows visually that weather-related LOOPs have the longest recovery times.
+The distributions in Table 6 are plotted as probability-of-exceedance versus duration curve (1-F(t)) in Figure 9.
+The probability of LOOP duration exceeding T hours can be obtained either by calculating the distribution function of 1-F(t) or by drawing a vertical line at t=T hours in the plot and reading the intersect point values for non-recovery probabilities (within T hours) for different LOOP categories.
+Figure 9 shows visually that switchyard-related LOOPs have the shortest (on average) recovery times while the weather-related LOOPs have the longest recovery times.

-Figure 10.
-Probability of exceedance (non-recovery probability) vs. duration curves for all event types and operating modes (1988-2018).
+Figure 9.
+Probability of exceedance (non-recovery probability) vs. duration curves for all event types and operating modes (1988-2019).